 If not all of the Offer Shares allocated to the Second Tranche are fully subscribed, the Offer will be withdrawn.
-If the Offer is withdrawn, the Shares:
+If the Offer is withdrawn, the subscription amounts will be fully refunded to the Subscribers, along with any accrued profits.

-Multiple Applications
+Multiple applications

 A Subscriber should only submit an application for Offer Shares under one Tranche.
-Multiple applications received under the same tranche will be combined for the purposes of minimum guaranteed shares and prorata allocation of shares.
+Multiple applications received under the same tranche will be combined for the purposes of minimum guaranteed shares and pro-rata allocation of shares.
 In the event a Subscriber applies for subscription in more than one Tranche, the Receiving Banks and the Joint Lead Managers (in consultation with the Company and the Selling Shareholders) may deem one or both applications invalid.

-Important Notes
+Important notes